The diamond loupe

 The saw loupes look a lot like the gemstone loupes.
 As with the classic diamond magnifier, the saw loupe looks also a bit like a small magnifying tube.
 Whereas other diamond loupes often magnify 10x or more, this one only magnifies 2 to 5 times.
 Magnifying more is not necessary for this loupe.
 This loupe is also used for diamond cutting, not just polishing.
 With a saw magnifier, you can look at the diamond at a safe distance from the saw blade without damaging the saw or the lens.

 Then there is the microscope.
 This is used to look for the smallest imperfections in the diamond and to review certain characteristics of the diamond.
 The microscope is not used for processing the diamond.
-A microscope is only used for the evaluation of diamonds that already have been cut.
-With a microscope you are able to look even deeper into the diamond so the smallest impurities and damages will be found.
+A microscope is only used for the evaluation of diamonds that are already cut.
+With a microscope, you are able to look even deeper into the diamond to find even the smallest impurities and damages.

 For official and certified valuation of diamonds, a 10x magnification is the official standard.
 According to the official rules for diamond valuation, a microscope cannot be used to grade diamonds.
 However, due to the increased demand for perfection, microscopes are being used more and more often.

-Diamond rating takes a lot of work and looking through the loupe correctly is an art in itself.
+The diamond rating takes a lot of work and looking through the loupe correctly is an art in itself.
 In our Diamond Masterclass, you learn to use the diamond magnifiers correctly and evaluate diamonds based on the 4 C’s.
-You’ll learn now to cut a diamond – which you can keep of course.
+You learn how to cut a diamond – which you can keep of course.
 The Masterclass is a must for anyone who wants to learn more about diamonds and who wants to sit on the cutting table themselves.
 Read more about the Diamond Masterclass at Royal Coster Diamonds.

 Book a Masterclass